Pi4J/pi4j.github.io/content/blog/2026/2026-interview-nick-ffm.md

 **Frank:** Are there any downsides to FFM?

 **Nick:** The main issue is crash handling.
-If something in the native code throws an exception, your entire JVM crashes - not just your application.
-This isn't unique to FFM though.
+If something in the native code throws an exception, your entire JVM crashes, not just your application.
+This isn't unique to FFM, though.
 The potential solution would be sandboxing, where native crashes wouldn't kill the whole JVM, but I haven't seen concrete plans for that yet.

 **Frank:** How do you handle different hardware requirements?

-**Nick:** This is important - I'm strictly against putting any Raspberry Pi-specific code directly in the FFM implementation.
+**Nick:** This is important!
+I'm strictly against putting any Raspberry Pi-specific code directly in the FFM implementation.
 Everything should go through plugins.
 Pi4J already has a plugin system for providers, but I think we should extend this to hardware-specific things... plugins for Raspberry Pi, Orange Pi, RISC-V chips, etc.

 The beauty of FFM is that it works with any hardware running Linux.
 We're not abandoning Raspberry Pi, but we can expand to other platforms much easier.
 So we probably won't need to do any changes to Pi4J itself to have it working on other boards.